psarya/Mental_Health_Classifier/README.md

 - Responsible AI usage
 - Non-clinical usage disclaimer

-> This system should assist professionals, not replace them.
+> This system is intended to assist awareness and research efforts and should not replace professional mental health diagnosis.

 ---

+## ⚠️ Limitations

+- Performance depends heavily on dataset quality and diversity.
+- Informal slang, sarcasm, and ambiguous emotional language may affect predictions.
+- Mental health categories can share overlapping vocabulary patterns.
+- The system is not suitable for clinical diagnosis or emergency intervention.

+---

+## 🔮 Future Work

+Possible future improvements include:

+- Multilingual mental health detection
+- Emotion-aware transformer architectures
+- Real-time social media monitoring systems
+- Better explainability techniques
+- Multi-modal analysis using text + audio + image data

+---

-# 🛠️ Technologies Used
+## 🛠️ Technologies Used

 | Category | Tools |
 |---|---|